Skip to content

 Doing

-There is always a trip in planning.
-Right now it’s Japan, or a month alone in Europe, whichever wins.
-And there’s always a new app taking shape; the folder count on my Mac keeps climbing.
+I am almost always planning a trip.
+Right now it is Japan or a month alone in Europe, whichever wins.
+There is usually a new app taking shape too.
+The folder count on my Mac keeps climbing.

-Something I do that people may find odd: I watch walking-tour videos on YouTube with Google Maps open on my phone, following along street by street, bookmarking where I’d eat, drink, and wander.
-By the time I land somewhere, I’ve already walked it.
-It’s the same instinct Ripple is built on: caring about places you’re not standing in.
+One habit that may sound odd: I watch walking-tour videos on YouTube with Google Maps open on my phone, following along street by street and bookmarking places where I might eat, drink, or wander.
+By the time I arrive, I have already walked the neighborhood from my couch.
+It comes from the same curiosity that led to Ripple: wanting to understand places beyond the one where I am standing.